 WE ARE A FAMILY OWNED AND OPERATED VEGETABLE FARM, SPECIALIZING IN BRASSICA OLERACEA CROPS.

 WE HAVE OVER SIXTY YEARS OF EXPERIENCE GROWING PRODUCE IN THE HEART OF CANADA.
-OUR FOCUS CONCENTRATES ON GROWING QUALITY VEGETABLES AND DELIVERING A CONSISTENT SUPPLY, DOING SO IN A REGENERATIVE AND SUSTAINABLE FASHION.
+OUR FOCUS CONCENTRATES ON GROWING QUALITY VEGETABLES AND DELIVERING A CONSISTENT SUPPLY, DOING SO IN AN ECOLOGICAL AND SUSTAINABLE FASHION.

 Located along the beautiful banks of the Assinaboine River in the southern region of Manitoba's prairie you will find long green rows of seasonal vegetables.
 From the deep greens of broccoli in late spring to the bright whites of cauliflower amongst fall colours, we extend our growing season as long as Mother Nature will allow us.
 Research is at the heart of our operation, and we conduct extensive trials to find the very best varieties to grow in our central Canadian climate along with our clay-loam soil.